multimodalAI/multimodal-ai-hugo-group/content/home/ukomain.md

 > 🔔 **Upcoming UKOMAIN Events**

-- Fourth Workshop on Multimodal AI — **11th and 12th June 2026**. 📍 **UCL East Campus, One Pool Street, E20 2AF**.
-More details coming soon.
+- Fourth Workshop on Multimodal AI — **11th and 12th June 2026**. 📍 **UCL East Campus, One Pool Street, London, UK**.
+More details will be share with community soon. — stay tuned!
 - MultimodalAIForum'26 — **11th March**.
 More details will be shared with the community soon — stay tuned!

 ---